Summary

 The Kia EV6 GT is an all-electric (EV) performance car, and the uprated version of the regular Kia EV6, which was awarded The Car Expert’s Car of the Year title for 2022.

-Powered by a 77kWh battery paired with two electric motors, this potent saloon delivers 585hp and a 0-62mph sprint time of 3.5 seconds.
-The EV6 GT isn’t as expensive as the Porsche Taycan, but some reviewers still find the car’s price tag hard to justify, particularly as the standard EV6 range is also known for its strong performance.
+The EV6 GT isn’t anywhere near as expensive as the Porsche Taycan, but some reviewers still find the car’s price tag hard to justify, particularly as the standard EV6 range is already known for its strong performance.

-“We suspect most people will find the regular dual motor EV6 more than quick enough, and it’s far greater range even more appealing”, Parker’s Alan Taylor-Jones explains.
-The EV6 GT can muster 263 miles on a single charge – somewhat short of the standard EV6’s maximum battery range, which exceeds 300 miles.
+“We suspect most people will find the regular dual-motor EV6 more than quick enough, and its far greater range even more appealing”, Parker’s Alan Taylor-Jones explains.
+The EV6 GT can muster 263 miles on a single charge (279 in the facelifted model) – somewhat short of the standard EV6’s maximum battery range, which exceeds 300 miles.

 But those looking for the best performance electric power can offer, the EV6 is certainly worth shortlisting, alongside the Porsche Taycan and Audi e-tron GT.
 As Car‘s Jake Groves concludes, “the GT is the ultimate example of one of the very best EVs on sale today at any price point.
 It really is mind-bendingly quick without losing any usability.”

-The regular EV6 range was updated in 2024 with light restyling and technical improvements.
-We expect to see the same changes filter through to the GT in 2025.
+The regular EV6 range was updated in 2024 with light restyling and technical improvements, although the corresponding changes didn’t filter through to the GT model until Spring 2025.

-As of December 2024, the Kia EV6 GT holds an Expert Rating of 77%.
-It scores top marks for its positive media reviews and zero tailpipe emissions, while its safety rating is also good.
+As of July 2025, the Kia EV6 GT holds an Expert Rating of 77%.
+It scores top marks for its positive media reviews, zero tailpipe emissions and seven-year new car warranty, while its safety rating is also good.
 However, running costs are only average and notably more expensive than regular EV6 models.

 EV6 GT highlights